FahimaGold/labs/README.md

-# About this app
+# About this app -Update-

 This is a simple fastapi app that displays current time in Moscow.
+When you hit the `/`, the current time will be redirected to a file.
+If you want to see the time on the browser, hit the endpoint `/visit`.
 In order to use it, fter you clone it from github, follow the following steps:

 - Run `pip3 install fastapi` in order to install fastapi
 - Run `pip3 install pytz` in order to install the package that helps us get timezone.